Daron976/Leaderboard/README.md

 # Leaderboard

-> In this project, We build a to do list minimalist websites that allows users to create and modify a to do list.
+> In this project, We build a Leaderboard that allows users input their scores from a game to be displayed.

 ## Built With